GSTT-CIDR/network_hub/docs/running_metagenomics_workflow.md

     <br><br>
     The NTC will exhibit the same 'error' behavior as no reads are present in the corresponding barcode folder.
 We are working on functionality to circumvent this.
     <br><br>
-    You can stop the analysis or close the Launcher window at any point by typing ```CTRL+C``` while the terminal window is active and closing the launcher window.
+    You can stop the analysis or close the Launcher window at any point by closing the terminal window.
+The terminal window can be closed using the ```X``` in the top right corner.

 5. Click on ```Launch pipeline``` and click ```OK``` to start analysis.
 <br><br>